GSD digging problems

 Have you been annoyed with your German Shepherd trying to dig holes in your garden and backyard?

 All dogs love to dig, and it is absolutely normal if you find your GS digging up the ground.
 However, if the digging goes overboard and you are just too annoyed, you need to make it stop.
 Everything happens for a reason.
 Similarly, your GSD is not digging up the ground for no reason.
-You need to know the reason behind your GSD’s behavior and only then you can solve it.
+You need to know the reason behind your GSD’s behaviour, and only then can you solve it.

-Why do German Shepherds Dig?
+Why Do German Shepherds Dig?

 • If your dog is bored, it will dig.

-• If your dog wants your attention.
+• If your dog wants your attention,

-• If you leave your dog alone at home.
+• If you leave your dog alone at home,

-• If it wants to cool down by lying in the cold mud.
+• If it wants to cool down by lying in the cold mud,

-• If it is trying to escape through the fence.
+• If it is trying to escape through the fence,

-• If it has buried a bone or treat under the ground and is digging to get it back.
+• If it has buried a bone or treat under the ground and is digging to get it back,

-• If it is curious.
+• If it is curious,

 The Solution!

 • Take your German Shepherd out for walks and give it time to play with you.
 GSDs are very active dogs, and they need their daily dose of exercise.
-When they can’t meet their physical needs, they become irritated and as a result, they start digging up the ground.
-The best way is to designate a particular time of the day to take your dog for a walk.
+When they can’t meet their physical needs, they become irritated, and as a result, they start digging up the ground.
+The best way is to designate a particular time of day to take your dog for a walk.

 • If you have a backyard, play with your dog for at least half an hour every day.

-• If your GSD is trying to get your attention by digging up the ground, don’t give it the attention it needs or else it will know that digging up means getting your attention.
+• If your GSD is trying to get your attention by digging up the ground, don’t give it the attention it needs, or else it will know that digging up means getting your attention.

 • You can also stop its digging habits by giving it enough time every day so that it doesn’t feel the need to get your attention by digging up the ground or annoying you.